nesto-software/USBProxy/README.md

 - **Architecture**: armhf (we do not build for arm64 yet)
 - **Build System**: crosstool-NG (we are cross-building using GitHub workflows)
 - **Additional Plugins**: We implemented IPC capability using [ZeroMQ](http://zeromq.org/) to channel the data out to other applications (running Python or Node.js).
 The language bindings which were provided by the original project did not work for us (throwing segfaults).
 - **Additional Packaging**: We provide an alternative version of the application as [AWS Greengrass Lambda Package](https://github.com/aws/aws-greengrass-core-sdk-c).
 [Greengrass](https://aws.amazon.com/de/greengrass/) can be used to run the application on IoT devices in production.
 It guarantees that the process is running isolated and does stuff similar to systemd, such as auto-restarting the application on failure.
-Furthermore it is an integral part of delivering a secure transport into the AWS cloud.
+Furthermore, it is an integral part of delivering a secure transport into the AWS cloud.

-> :information_source: **Supported Devices**: There are many devices which are working with this application.
+> :information_source: **Supported Devices**: There are many more devices which are working with this application.
 You have to make sure the device has a USB port which can operate in client mode.
 OTG ports are usually capable of doing that.
 Make also sure your device is being added to the [list of device ids for GadgetFS](https://github.com/nesto-software/USBProxy/blob/master/src/Plugins/Hosts/GadgetFS_helpers.c#L188).